potehinre/genesis-blockchain-tools/README.md

 ### Setting up fastecdsa

 fastecdsa is C/C++ module.
-It's the fastest between two others.
+It's the fastest between others.
 Use this module if you have no issues with dependencies (on Debian/Ubuntu Linux for example):

 ```
 pip install fastecdsa